 UOM-SIL Rubber Products and Process Development Incubator is a model for the University and Sri Lankan industry partnerships in research and development.
 It was established in the DCPE in the year 2011 in collaboration with Samsons International PLC.
 Later, Samson Compounds (Pvt) Ltd. joined as a partner of the Incubator.
 D. Samson Industries (Pvt) Ltd. also became a partner of the Incubator in December 2019.

-The incubator is a common platform on which the university academics and members of the research and development divisions in the DSI companies group of engage in the development of products rubber and manufacturing processes.
+The incubator is a common platform on which the university academics and members of the research and development divisions in the DSI companies engage the group of in development of rubber products and manufacturing processes.
 The projects undertaken by the incubator includes trouble shooting, problem solving, new product and process development and process modification.